HyuanTan/lerobot_far/docs/experiments.md

 #### Key observations

-- FAR reduces episode length whenever it improves SR — confirms early termination of stalled attempts, not just additional overhead.
+- FAR generally reduces episode length when it improves success rate.
+Across all suites with positive success-rate change, episode length also decreases, confirming that FAR terminates stalled attempts early and allows resampled chunks to complete tasks in fewer steps rather than waiting until the time limit.
-- π₀.₅ benefits more consistently than SmolVLA.
-Largest gains on hard long-horizon suites: RTC+FAR improves Spatial +12 pp and LIBERO-10 +14 pp.
+- The effect is more consistent and larger for π₀.₅.
+Averaged across four suites, Baseline+FAR increases success rate by +3.5 pp and reduces episode length by 24.7 steps; RTC+FAR increases success rate by +7.8 pp and saves 55.7 steps per episode.
+The larger RTC gain is driven by harder long-horizon suites: RTC+FAR improves Spatial by +12 pp and LIBERO-10 by +14 pp.
-- **SmolVLA false-positive regime on Object (Baseline condition):** -15 pp SR + 119-step longer episodes — FAR interrupts viable grasps.
-Adding RTC removes this regression (+10 pp); RTC's chunk-continuity suppresses contact transients that trigger FAR incorrectly.
+- SmolVLA shows a false-positive regime on LIBERO-Object under Baseline condition: -15 pp SR with 119-step longer episodes, while Spatial (+11 pp) and Goal (+5 pp) improve.
+This regression nearly cancels positive contributions; average gain is only +1.0 pp. Adding RTC removes this regression and gives +10 pp on Object, confirming that RTC's chunk-continuity suppresses contact transients that mislead the FAR detector.
-- LIBERO-Goal least affected: shortest episodes, lowest grasp-failure prevalence.
+- LIBERO-Goal is the least affected suite, with smallest absolute change in either direction (≤5 pp SR, ≤28 steps), consistent with its shorter episodes and lower grasp-failure prevalence.

 ---